Other / mixed grade configuration · Oklahoma City, OK

 How many students attend Astec Charter Es?

 Astec Charter Es has 579 students enrolled.
-It is a other school in Oklahoma City, OK.
+It is a public school in Oklahoma City, OK.

 What is the student-teacher ratio at Astec Charter Es?